destinmoulton/i3void/README.md

-### Purpose
+#### What is i3void?
 ***
-i3void is a blank window for padding in the i3 window manager.
+i3void creates a blank window for padding around other windows in the i3 window manager.

-i3void is written in Python.

-I have two high resolution monitors and frequently find that I don't want a fullscreen window.
-I don't like padding the edges of the screen with terminals; they are too busy. i3void provides a blank window that
+I have two high resolution monitors and frequently find that I don't want a fullscreen window as they are too wide.
+I don't like padding the edges of the screen with terminals; my terminal prompt is too busy and provides a visual distraction.

-When you activate the i3void window you are presented with two buttons to Close or change the background color.

-### Requirements
+#### Usage
 ***
+When you activate/mouseover the i3void window you are presented with two buttons: "Color" and "Close".

+Clicking on the Color button allows you to change the color of the i3Void window.
+This is useful for identifying workspaces by color.

+You can close i3Void by either clicking the Close button, or using the Ctrl+q keyboard combination.

+#### Requirements
+***

 * Python 2.7
 * PyQt4 Python Library

-### i3 Keyboard Shortcut
+#### Start i3 Via Keyboard Shortcut
 ***

+I mapped $mod+w to open a new i3Void window.

-Add the following to the i3 config file to run i3void.
+Add the following to the i3 config file to start an i3void window.

 > bindsym $mod+w exec python <path_to_i3void>/i3void/i3void.py

-I have it mapped to $mod+w, but you can change it to your preferred key.
+* Replace <path_to_i3void> with its location.
+* Change $mod+w to your preferred key combo.

-### License
+#### License
 ***
 i3void is released under the MIT license.